joshbronson-lsst-work/make-tom/README.md

     gcloud auth application-default login

-Once that is complete, deploy the Kubernetes cluster:
+Once that is complete, deploy the Kubernetes cluster.
+This will work in either platform as long as your `$platform` variable is set correctly above.

     export certmanager_email=YOUR_EMAIL_HERE
     bash scripts/launch_kubernetes.sh